Position title: Department Co-Chair and Associate Professor

 Agricultural labor law advisor and co-trainer, Peer-to-Peer Labor Management Training Program for Diversified Organic Vegetable Producers, WI Specialty Crop Block Grant and USDA SARE grant.

-Wisconsin Dairy Farmworker Community Needs Assessment: qualitative and quantitative study of legal and community needs of Wisconsin dairy workers for Legal Action Wisconsin.
+Principal Investigator, Wisconsin Dairy Farmworker Community Needs Assessment: a qualitative and quantitative study of legal and community needs of Wisconsin dairy workers for Legal Action Wisconsin, UW-Madison School for Workers, in partnership with Legal Action of Wisconsin Farmworker Project, 2023, pdf

 NIOSH funded Wisconsin Department of Health Services project: development and delivery of curriculum to Wisconsin workers concerning COVID-19 and its variants, prevention measures, and workplace rights pertaining to COVID-19 concerns.